Tom Snyder (animator)

 Thomas Snyder III is an American animator, writer and producer known for the Squigglevision animation technique.
 His first success with this method was Dr. Katz, Professional Therapist, starring Jonathan Katz.

 Snyder is a graduate of Swarthmore College, and as an educator he was inducted into the Association of Educational Publishers Hall of Fame.
+In the early 1980s, Snyder's game development company, Tom Snyder Productions, developed educational software for Spinnaker Software including Snooper Troops and In Search of the Most Amazing Thing.
 His educational work includes the series Science Court and educational computer software, such as FASTT Math.
 Since stepping down as chairman of "Tom Snyder Productions" he has worked on music composition and writing.

-In 2011, Snyder teamed up again with Katz to create an animated web series, ExplosionBus.com In 2016, he released a new category of audiobook called an AudioMusical.
+In 2011, Snyder teamed up again with Katz to create an animated web series, ExplosionBus.com.
+In 2016, he released a new category of audiobook called an AudioMusical.
 His first AudioMusical is titled Is Anyone All Right? distributed by Audible.com.